hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 ### Dataflow block

-All communication is set up in one or more `dataflow` blocks, which describe the communication channels between PEs.
+All communication is set up in one or more `dataflow` blocks, which describe the communication streams between PEs.

 The syntax of the dataflow block is as follows:
 ```rust